-In this tutorial, I’ll show you how to create a calculator app icon in Adobe Illustrator.
+In this Illustrator tutorial, I’ll show you how to create a calculator app icon in Adobe Illustrator CC.
 We’ll use different shape tools, pen tool, along with the 3D features of Illustrator.
 Hopefully you will learn few handy tips along the way.

 But first, let’s have a look at the final result:

 Create a new document in Illustrator with 600px width and 450px height.

 Select the Rectangle Tool (M) and pick #44484D fill color to draw a rectangle covering the canvas as the background.

 We’ll start by creating the icon’s base.
 So select the Rectangle Tool (M) and click the canvas to view options window.
 Enter 280px width, 265px height and hit OK to draw a rectangle as shown below.
 Pick #E7DED0 as the fill color.

 Next, we’ll convert it into a rounded rectangle.
 Select this rectangle with the help of Selection Tool (V) orby clicking the ring-shaped target present at right side of respective layer.
 And go to Effect > Stylize > Round Corners.
 Enter 50px for the radius and hit OK.

 04. Set effect